JasonPunyon/Rol/README.md

 }
 ```

-Notice that we never had to give the array dimension, it will automatically grow as necessary.
-The array is backed by 64K redis strings (that number plucked from the sky), so that's the maximum it will ever allocate in redis when writing a single element.
+Notice that we never had to give the array dimension, it will automatically grow as necessary up to 512MB in size.

 ###POCOs